 Focusing on the Intestinal Epithelium

 One of the epitheliums we have a particular interest in here at NuLiv Science is the intestinal epithelium.
 This is no simple barrier, but instead controls and regulates all kinds of complex functions.

 When the gut is damaged, say from ulceration or inflammation, the tight junctions could be at risk of loosening.
 Some studies on tight junctions have found that “intestinal inflammation compromises the integrity of the epithelial barrier leading to increased permeability and infiltration of pathogens.”
-Another study found that in patients with ulcerative colitis, even when the epithelium appeared to be intact, there were already leaks; and the higher the inflammation, the higher the permeability.
+Another study found that in studied patients, even when the epithelium appeared to be intact, there were already leaks; and the higher the inflammation, the higher the permeability.

 We have done extensive research on the intestinal wall ourselves.
-Through this research, we have uncovered that our full spectrum gut health nutraceutical, AstraGin®, has demonstrated promising results to strengthen loose tight junctions as well as strong evidence for reduction of inflammation in the lining of the gut wall.
-Through our in-vivo colitis study, we were able to see improved intestinal wall structure after supplementing with AstraGin® (see figure below).
+Through this research, we have uncovered that our full spectrum gut health nutraceutical, AstraGin®, has demonstrated promising results to support the health of tight junctions and the gut wall.
+Through our in-vivo colitis study, we were able to see improved intestinal wall structure of tested rats, after supplementing with AstraGin® (see figure below).